Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/date_time/date_time.md

 ---
 ### GetNow
-Get the current date and time
+Get the current date and time.
 ```cpp
 DateTime GetNow()
 ```